Aaron Russo

-Aaron Russo (February 14, 1943 – August 24, 2007) was an American entertainment businessman, film producer and director, and political activist.
+Aaron Russo (February 14, 1943 – August 24, 2007) was an American entertainment businessman, film producer, director, and political activist.
 He was best known for producing movies including Trading Places, Wise Guys, and The Rose.
 Later in life, he created various libertarian-leaning political documentaries including Mad as Hell and America: Freedom to Fascism.

-After a six-year period with cancer, Russo died on August 24, 2007.

 Early life

-Russo was born in Brooklyn, New York, to a Jewish family.
-Growing up on Long Island, Russo worked for his family's undergarment business.
+Russo was born in Brooklyn, New York.
+Growing up in Lawrence, Nassau County, New York, on Long Island, Russo worked for his family's undergarment business.
+He played prep football at Lawrence High School.

-In 2004, he declared his candidacy for the Libertarian Party's presidential nomination.
-Although he received the first and second ballot, Russo ultimately lost the nomination to Michael Badnarik.

 Entertainment career

 In April 1968, Russo opened the nightclub Kinetic Playground in Chicago, Illinois, originally naming it the Electric Theater.
 He booked numerous prominent rock groups and musicians at the club such as The Grateful Dead, Iron Butterfly, Jefferson Airplane, Janis Joplin, Led Zeppelin, King Crimson, Vanilla Fudge, Rotary Connection, and The Who.

 In addition to owning his own nightclub, Russo managed several musical acts throughout the 1970s including The Manhattan Transfer and Bette Midler.

-Russo then moved into producing and directing movies, six of them receiving Academy Award nominations and two receiving Golden Globe Award nominations.
+Russo then moved into producing and directing movies, which received six Academy Award nominations; two of the films received multiple Golden Globe Award nominations.
 His first producing credit was for Midler's Clams on the Half-Shell Revue.
 Other notable feature films he produced include The Rose (1979), starring Midler, and also Trading Places (1983), starring Eddie Murphy and Dan Aykroyd.
 His final film would be America: Freedom to Fascism, a political documentary critical of the Internal Revenue Service and the Federal Reserve System and warning about the coming of the New World Order.

-In 1987, Aaron Russo had set up its own entertainment company, Aaron Russo Entertainment with self-financing up to $86 million in coin to aid for the prospecting for film, TV and music properties and it was a Delaware corporation that was based in New York, and gave them a capital of $62 million for production of 6-to-10 films each budgeted at $5 million, which is maximum of $15 million, and gains agreements with Vestron Inc. for US home video rights, the Rank Organization (previous position held by Producers Sales Organization, prior to bankruptcy) gave them foreign rights to all media and US syndication and pay cable rights going to HBO, so they would not have to disclose the participants' contributions to the production kitty, and all of the ARE productions were gone to Orion Pictures for the U.S. and Canada theatrical rights.
+In 1987, Aaron Russo had set up his own entertainment company, Aaron Russo Entertainment with self-financing so they would not have to disclose the participants' contributions to the production kitty, and all of the ARE productions were gone to Orion Pictures for the U.S. and Canada theatrical rights.
 He then named Irwin Russo as senior vice president of the Los Angeles-based Aaron Russo Films and the company had set up feature projects by 1988, with record division Aaron Russo Films and Aaron Russo Television set to follow.